“Twenty Million Angry Men – The Case for Including Convicted Felons in Our Jury System”

 “Meet the Jury in the Chauvin Murder Trial”

 Law 360 this week profiles the jurors sitting in judgment of the ex-policeman.
 A team of reporters examined the jurors’ responses (including audio recordings from the voir dire) to the 14-page pretrial questionnaire used in jury selection.
 Their study gives readers a peak into their attitudes about the Black Lives Matter movement and much more.
-And in Slate magazine interview, University of Illinois law professor Suja Thomas, a long-time student of juries, gives her analysis of the Chauvin jury.
+And in a Slate magazine interview, University of Illinois law professor Suja Thomas, a long-time student of juries, gives her analysis of the Chauvin jury.

 What Is an “Impartial Juror” in the BLM Era?